Hannah-wang0206/building-rocket/Initial_conception_frontend_backend_linkage/readme.md

 ## Overview

-This project represents the initial concept of both the frontend and backend for a web-based application.
-The application demonstrates a web interface and server-side operations for generating images based on user input.
+This represents the initial concept of both the frontend and backend for a web-based application.

 ## Timeline